jmdaemon/treeleaves/design/Design.md

 - Subjects: Nouns, specifically nouns that reference a person, place or thing.
 - Characteristics: Adjectives, specifically descriptions of aspects of the subjects.

+- Paper-based database: A file system that consists of physical forms of data sorted by some coding scheme.
+- Human-based database: A biological database based on the memory of one or more entities in any given organization.

 - Preliminary Field List: A characteristic of a particular subject
 - Calculated Field List: A field that is calculated as a result from the preliminary field list

 ## Database Analysis

+## Current Database

+The database format as it stands currently is essentially a paper-based database consisting mostly of some organized sorted files in folders.

+The database is also a human-based database as the locations of where specific files are found, is only known by the owner of those files.

 ### Collection